-The proper maintenance of the hollow core gaskets located in the track on the entering air, or sealing, face of each cassette is critical to the performance of the system.
+The proper maintenance of the hollow core gaskets located in the track on the leaving air, or sealing, face of each cassette is critical to the performance of the system.
 Check the gaskets carefully whenever the gas-phase chemical filters are replaced.
-If gaskets are worn, frayed, or damaged in any way, they should be replaced.
-Check the seal between the gas-phase chemical filter cassette and the hollow core gasket on the air entering face of the gas-phase cassettes whenever new SAAF Cassettes are installed.
+If gaskets are worn, frayed, or damaged in any way they should be replaced.
+Check the seal between the gas-phase chemical filter cassette and the hollow core gasket on the air leaving face of the gas-phase cassettes whenever new SAAF Cassettes are installed.

-- 5.8 After-filter and High Efficiency Particulate Filter Sealing Gaskets: The proper maintenance of the hollow core gaskets located in the after-filter and high-efficiency particulate filter tracks is critical to the performance of the system.
-Check the gaskets carefully whenever the after-filters and high-efficiency particulate filters are replaced.
-If gaskets are worn, frayed, or damaged in any way, they should be replaced.
-Check the seal between the filters and the hollow core gaskets whenever new particulate filters are installed. - 5.9 Access Door Sealing Gaskets: There are two types of door sealing gasket that must be considered, the access door perimeter sealing gasket and the access door side sealing gasket.
-The proper maintenance of the access door sealing gaskets is critical to the performance of the system.
+5.8 After-Filter and High Efficiency Particulate Filter Sealing

+Gaskets: The proper maintenance of the hollow core gaskets located in the after-filter and high efficiency particulate filter tracks are critical to the performance of the system.
+Check the gaskets carefully whenever the after-filters and high efficiency particulate filters are replaced.
+If gaskets are worn, frayed, or damaged in any way they should be replaced.
+Check the seal between the filters and the hollow core gaskets whenever new particulate filters are installed.

+5.9 Access Door Sealing Gaskets: The proper maintenance of the access door sealing gaskets is critical to the performance of the system.
 Check the gaskets carefully whenever the gas-phase chemical filters are replaced.
-If gaskets are worn, frayed, or damaged in any way, they should be replaced.
+If gaskets are worn, frayed, or damaged in any way they should be replaced.
 Check the seal between the door and the housing whenever new SAAF Cassettes are installed.

-- 5.10 General System Maintenance: Ducts, external RU surfaces, access doors, and other system infrastructure should be checked at least every six months.
-Internal RU surfaces shall be examined whenever filters are replaced.
-Examine all components for the following: - 5.10.1 Cleanliness: Sweep and vacuum all standing dust or dirt in the system and damp wipe all surfaces.
-Be mindful of the impact of cleaning solvents on the performance and life of the gas-phase chemical filters, and take appropriate precautions to protect the system. - 5.10.2 Water: The system should be completely dry at all times.
+5.10 General System Maintenance: Ducts, external SAH surfaces, access doors, and other system infrastructure should be checked at least every 6 months.
+Internal SAH surfaces shall be examined whenever filters are replaced.
+Examine all components for the following:

+5.10.1 Cleanliness: Sweep and vacuum all standing dust or dirt in the system and damp wipe all surfaces.
+Be mindful of the impact of cleaning solvents on the performance and life of the gas-phase chemical filters and take appropriate precautions to protect the system.

+5.10.2 Water: The system should be completely dry at all times.
 The presence of standing water, condensation, or dampness is detrimental to the performance and life of the system.
 Determine and remove the cause for the presence of water in the system, dry the system, and examine all components for the presence of mold and other biological growth.
-Remove all contamination, clean and sterilize as necessary. - 5.10.3 Filter System Integrity: Ensure that all filter frames contain the appropriate filter elements, both particulate and gas-phase, and that these elements are correctly installed.
+Remove all contamination, clean, and sterilize as necessary.

+5.10.3 Filter System Integrity: Ensure that all filter frames contain the appropriate filter elements, both particulate and gas-phase, and that these elements are correctly installed.
 Check for missing or improperly installed components and review the filter seals.
-Check for air leaks at joints and seams, and replace gaskets, worn hardware, and seal with caulk as necessary. - 5.10.4 Duct and System Integrity: Examine the entire system to ensure that contaminated air cannot leak around the filter system.
-Check all perimeter seals and repair as necessary. - 5.10.5 Corrosion: If metal components are corroded, repair the corrosion and provide protective coatings as necessary.
-Be mindful of the impact of painting on the performance and life of the gas-phase chemical filters, and take appropriate precautions to protect the system.
+Check for air leaks at joints and seams and replace gaskets, worn hardware, and seal with caulk as necessary.

+5.10.4 Duct and System Integrity: Examine the entire system to ensure that contaminated air cannot leak around the filter system.
+Check all perimeter seals and repair as necessary.

+5.10.5 Corrosion: If metal components are corroded repair the corrosion and provide protective coatings as necessary.
+Be mindful of the impact of painting on the performance and life of the gas-phase chemical filters and take appropriate precautions to protect the system.
 Determine the source of the corrosion and rectify.